swagger-api/apidom/apidom/README.md

 # ApiDOM

-The purpose of ApiDOM is to provide a single, unifying structure for describing APIs across all API description formats and serialization formats.
+The purpose of ApiDOM is to provide a single, unifying structure for describing APIs across API description formats and serialization formats.
 There currently exists several formats one can choose when defining an API, from API Blueprint to Swagger—which is now known as the OpenAPI Format.
 There are also many serialization formats such as XML or JSON.
 Without a way to parse these formats